 In part one of this two-part blog series, we cover manually driven forklifts, otherwise known as powered industrial trucks, and the inherent dangers that these vehicles pose.
-Despite ever-present safety regulations in the workplace, forklift accidents are one of the most common categories involved in workplace fatalities.
+Despite ever-present safety regulations in the workplace, manual forklift accidents are one of the most common categories involved in workplace fatalities.

 AMRs Drive Benefits

 Corporate safety and lean initiatives drive momentum for AMR systems.
 Although safety training and legislation are instrumental in managing some degree of risks associated with manually driven forklifts, statistics reveal numerous accidents occur every year, providing reason to adopt a safer, more effective material handling system.
 This motivation towards manual forklift-free environments paves the way to adopting AMRs as a more efficient form of transport and material handling, resulting in benefits that go beyond safety and profitability.